 For Asia to move towards a low-carbon economy, it must tap into its renewable power resource potential.

-The Asia Pacific Climate Week (APCW 2019) in Bangkok concluded with the realisation that “long-term holistic planning would enable countries there to tap into the huge potential of renewable energy, and new technology while maximizing socio-economic benefits.” ( UN News, September 2019).
+The Asia Pacific Climate Week (APCW 2019) in Bangkok concluded with the realisation that “long-term holistic planning would enable countries there to tap into the huge potential of renewable energy and new technology while maximising socio-economic benefits.” ( UN News, September 2019).

-The speakers have presented compelling reasons to shift to low-carbon and resilience and in order to push this idea would need a ‘mindset shift’ from all members of the community from the government down to regions, indigenous people, academia, private and finance sectors.
-Policies are needed to for long-term resilience as well, says the UN report.
+The speakers have presented compelling reasons to shift to low-carbon and resilience, and to push this idea, would need a ‘mindset shift’ from all members of the community, from the government down to regions, indigenous people, academia, and private and finance sectors.
+Policies are needed for long-term resilience as well, says the UN report.

-Demand for power increasing as population and economy grows in Asia
+Demand for power increases as the population and economy grow in Asia

 The world’s largest continent is growing.
-Countries like China and the ‘tiger cub economies’ like the Philippines, Indonesia, Malaysia, and Thailand are recognising the value of renewable energy to fuel its growth.
+Countries like China and the ‘tiger cub economies’ like the Philippines, Indonesia, Malaysia, and Thailand recognise the value of renewable energy to fuel their growth.

-India is slowly following suit because of its growing demands for power.
+India is slowly following suit because of its growing power demands.
 (IRENA Quarterly Report, 2017).